rach-id/Web3j-OpenAPI-demo/README.md

 `./gradlew installDist` Which you can find also in the `server/build/install/HelloWorldProject-server/bin` folder.

 ## Configurations
 In all cases, we need to specify the runtime configuration.
-For example, the private key or wallet file for the signing, the node endpoint to connect to, etc.
+For example, the `private key` or `wallet file` for the signing, the `node endpoint` to connect to, etc.

-To see the available options, try to run the distributions or the JAR with the help flag.
+To see the available options, try to run the `distributions` or the `JAR` with the `--help` flag.
 You will see something like:

 To specify these parameters, we have three ways: